Laurel Caverns Park

 Our educational fieldtrip activities are designed to serve school fieldtrips, specialized learning programs, daycare centers, summer camps, government youth programs, bus tours, university classes, cultural studies, and the like.
 To participate in one or more of these activities the group must have at least fifteen paying members, have made advance arrangements prior to the visit (the earlier the better – many dates in May are filled by mid April) and in some way be sponsored by or associated with a recognized organization or institution.

 While some of these activities are also offered to the general public, (i.e. the traditional guided tour, caving, and rappelling) group participation has the advantages of price discounts and a greater emphasis on learning.
-This is especially the case for our two educational programs not offered to the general public, i.e. the Fossil Field Walk ($6 pp), and the Cave Studies Seminar ($25 pp).
+This is especially the case for our three educational programs not offered to the general public, i.e. the Fossil Field Walk for grades 4 – 9 ($6 pp); the Cave Studies Seminar for grades 10 through 12 ($22 pp); and our college program: Speleology ($25 pp).

 Finally, there are certain amenities offered by Laurel Caverns that will enhance your fieldtrip experience.
 Among these are our seven-county view, our souvenir shop, Kavernputt, gemstone panning, our free picnic shelter and picnicking area, and our food and beverage service area.